How it All Began...

 How did you decide to adopt a baby?

 We had a long battle with infertility, including doing rounds of IVF and donor eggs.
 We finally got pregnant, and miscarried.
 We had talked about adoption and looked into it at one point, but hadn’t found the right agency.
-When my husband met someone who referred us to Angel, and we interviewed, we knew we found the place for us.
+When my husband met someone who referred us to Angel and we interviewed with them, we knew we found the place for us.

 Why did you choose to work with Angel Adoption?